|

 August 9, 10 & 11, 2002

-always had the reputation of being a quiet, safe village to raise a family.
+has always had the reputation of being a quiet, safe village to raise a

-That reputation may be the result of the town having a well-organized and
+family.
+That reputation may be the result of the town having a well-organized

-incorporated, power was given to the mayor and the marshal to resolve all
+and Magnolia were incorporated, power was given to the mayor and the marshal

-criminal actions, along with the help of the court systems of Carroll and
+to resolve all criminal actions, along with the help of the court systems of

 Since those days, the village has grown in numbers and many changes have

-kept peace in the village.
-There are various stories as to who was the first
+peace in the village.
+There are various stories as to who was the first to

-to lead the Magnolia Police Department.
-Many believe Nick Mihal was the
+lead the Magnolia Police Department.
+Many believe Nick Mihal

 Carl McDonald.
 E. Joseph was also a town marshal for many years.

-served for 31 years.
-During that time, he was chosen Sandy Valley Citizens
+Police Department.
+He served for 31 years.
+During that time, he was chosen

-of the year in 1975-76.
-He was also given the United States Gold Medals
+Sandy Valley Citizens of the year in 1975-76.
+He was also given the United

 The department, at this time, maintains a patrol seven days a week, 24 hours